Jaxydog/crafty_novels/README.md

 # crafty_novels

 A crate for parsing and converting documents using [Pandoc](https://pandoc.org/).
-Currently, the project is only designed to work with [Stendhal](https://modrinth.com/mod/stendhal) book exports.
+Currently, the project is only designed to work with [Stendhal](https://modrinth.com/mod/stendhal) book exports, and only exports to HTML.
+It does not yet utilize Pandoc.

 ## Project